Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Dallas has combined with its opponents to score more than 49.5 points in five of seven games this season.
+- Dallas and its opponents have combined to put up more than 49.5 points in five of seven games this season.

-- Denver and its opponents have combined to score more than 49.5 points in one game this season.
+- Denver has combined with its opponents to score more than 49.5 points in one game this season.

-- The combined points per game average of the two teams, 51.7, is 2.2 points above Sunday's over/under.

-- These two squads combine to surrender 40.2 points per game, 9.3 fewer than this contest's over/under.
+- The two teams combine to score 51.7 points per game, 2.2 more than the over/under in this contest.

+- The 40.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 49.5 total in this contest.

 Cowboys stats and trends

+- Dallas has seven wins against the spread in seven games this year.

-- Dallas' games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Dallas' games this year have hit the over on five of seven set point totals (71.4%).

-- When Dallas records more than 17.1 points, it is 7-0 against the spread and 6-1 overall.
+- When Dallas puts up more than 17.1 points, it is 7-0 against the spread and 6-1 overall.

-- Dallas is 7-0 against the spread and 6-1 overall when the team churns out more than 325.8 yards.
+- When Dallas amasses more than 325.8 yards, the team is 7-0 against the spread and 6-1 overall.

-- The Cowboys have turned the ball over one more time (9 total) than the Broncos have forced a turnover (8) this season.
+- This year, the Cowboys have turned the ball over nine times, one more than the Broncos' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Broncos.